HypoChloremic/medicine/klin/kirurgi/anestesiologi.md

 * Crystalloids should ideally serve as a bridge to maintain perfusion until ***blood products are available in hemorrhagic shock.***
   * Hence, one should consider limited 500-ml bolus doses in patients without or impending shock until blood products become available

+### !
+Syretillförsel, syrgastillförsel

+Oxygen delivery (DO2).
+Determinanter av DO2

+* **DO2 = CO x CaO2**
+  * Cardiac output
+  * Arterial oxygen content
+* **CO = HR x SV**
+  * Heart rate  or Heart frequency
+  * Stroke volume
+* Stroke volume $SV\alpha (Preload\times Contractility)/SVR$
+  * **preload**: myocardial fiber length before contraction (endiastolisk volym i ventrikeln)
+  * **afterload** (systemic vascular resistance, SVR): the force against which the ventricle contract
+  * **cardiac contractility, kardiogen kontrakitlitet**: ability of ventricle to contract independent of preload and afterload
+* CaO2 = (Hb x 1.39 x SaO2)+ (PaO2 x 0.03)
+  * Oxygen carried by ***convection*** with hemoglovin and oxygen dissolved in blood

+En sjukdom som påverkar dessa HR, preload, contractility, SVR, SaO2, or Hb)

 ### Volym resuscitation

 Initial volume resuscitation has the aim of restoring tissue perfusion and is crucial to optimal shock therapy.

-Assessment of current intravascular volume status and determination of the optimal amount of volume resuscitation are challenging.
-The physiologic goal of volume resuscitation is to move the patient to the nonpreload-dependent portion of the Starling curve.
-Most patients with any of the four shock types will benefit from an increase in intravascular volume.
+* Assessment of current intravascular volume status and determination of the optimal amount of volume resuscitation are challenging.
+* The physiologic goal of volume resuscitation
+  * ! is to move the patient ***to the nonpreload-dependent portion of the Starling curve***.
+  * Most patients with any of the four shock types will benefit from an increase in intravascular volume.

+More recent studies have demonstrated that targeted resuscitation using invasive monitoring is not required, but in all of these studies patients in the “usual care” arms of the study received early initial volume resuscitation.

+***Sepsis***

+For patients with suspected septic shock, a minimum of 30 mL/kg is recommended by the Surviving Sepsis Campaign.

+***Kardiogen***

+While the need for volume resuscitation is ***most apparent for patients with distributive or hypovolemic shock***, even patients with cardiogenic shock may benefit from cautious volume replacement.
+In these patients, there should be a careful assessment of volume status prior to volume administration

+#### Process

+* In cases of massive transfusion, platelets and fresh frozen plasma should be provided
+  * to offset the dilution of these components during volume replacement.
+* Because hemoglobin is a key determinant of CaCO2 (Arterial oxygen content), red cell administration may be a part of volume replacement even without hemorrhage in order to optimize [oxygen](https://accessmedicine-mhmedical-com.sll.idm.oclc.org/drugs.aspx?GbosID=131723) delivery if hemoglobin content is <7 g/dL.